 **In dual polarization and low resolution mode, the bandwidth is 500 MHz per polarization.

-***The two parts of the spectrometer can be connected either to two polarisations of the same sideband, or to the upper and lower sidebands.
+***The four modules of the spectrometer can either be combined to cover 4 GHz in both polarisations in the same sideband, or to cover the upper and lower sidebands in one polarisation.
 An additional mode, 4 x 2.5 GHz simultaneously covering all sidebands and polarisations, is available.
 Below 50 GHz, the 2 x 4 GHz mode can be used to cover both polarizations of the same sideband for the two dual polarization receivers (18–26 GHz and 36–50 GHz).

-Observing modes: Position switching, frequency switching, and (above 67 GHz) beam switching (11 arcmin).
+Observing modes: Position switching, frequency switching, and (above 67 GHz) beam switching (11 arcmin in azimuth).

 The VLBI back-end consists of digital base band converters (DBBC).
-Data is recorded on the Mark 5 system or transported directly to the correlator through the internet (e-VLBI).
+Data is recorded on the Flexbuff system or transported directly to the correlator through the internet (e-VLBI).
 We have 2 parallel VLBI systems and can observe with the 20 m and 25 m telescope in VLBI-mode simultaneously.

 Example spectrum from the 2 x 4 GHz FFT spectrometer